PKFireBarry/Borkin-Industries/TASKS.md

 - [x] Implement booking completion and payment release flow (contractor marks as completed, app captures PaymentIntent)
 - [x] Contractor can update payout method via Stripe Connect Express
 - [x] Fix contractor application redirect and error checking so new contractors are properly redirected to the application form and cannot submit multiple applications.
+- [x] Refine Contractor Application UI/UX:
+  - [x] Allow completing any section at any time.
+  - [x] Only allow form submission when all sections are complete and valid.
+  - [x] Improve stepper navigation and visual cues.
+  - [x] Ensure completion summary is always visible on desktop.
+- [x] Make Experience, Education, Certifications, and References sections optional.
+- [x] Update Driving Range: change maxDistance to select (10-50 miles), remove areasServed.

 ### 5A.
 Contractor Service & Pricing Management
 - [x] Define TypeScript interfaces for PlatformService and ContractorServiceOffering (`types/service.ts`)